Group Testing: An Information Theory Perspective: Other group testing models

-Throughout the monograph, we have focused primarily on the noiseless model and certain simple random noise models such as symmetric noise, addition noise, and dilution noise.
-There are extensive additional models that have been considered previously in the literature, but in most cases, understanding them via the information-theoretic viewpoint remains open.
-We provide an incomplete list of examples as follows: \begin{itemize} \item The {\em linear model} (also known as the {\em quantitative group testing model} or the {\em adder channel model}) outputs the number of defectives in the test, thus providing much more information than the presence or absence of at least one defective.
-In fact, this reduces the required number of tests from $O\big( k \log \frac{n}{k}\big)$ to $O\big( k \frac{\log \frac{n}{k}}{\log k}\big)$ \cite{sebo,Sca17c,gebhard,bshouty4}; in the sparse regime $k = \Theta(n^\alpha)$ for $\alpha < 1$, this is an improvement from $O(k \log n)$ to $O(k)$.
-This setting can be viewed as a very specific case of compressive sensing (see, for example, \cite{foucart}) in which both the measurement matrix and unknown signal are binary-valued. \item The {\em semi-quantitative model} \cite{emad2014} lies in between the two extremes of the standard model and the linear model.
-The model has a number of thresholds, and we get to observe the largest of those thresholds that the number of defective items in the test $|\{i \in \K \,:\, x_i = 1\}|$ is greater than or equal to. \item Various forms of {\em threshold group testing} output a $0$ if there are too few defectives, output a $1$ if there are sufficiently many defectives, and exhibit either random \cite{laarhoven-1} or adversarial \cite{damaschke2006threshold,cheraghchi2013improved} behaviour in between the two corresponding thresholds.
-We presented a simple randomized version of this model in Example \ref{ex:threshold}. \item Other models have been considered with more than two types of items, with a prominent example being {\em group testing with inhibitors} introduced by Farach \etal~\cite{farach} and discussed in \cite[Chapter 8]{du-hwang2}.
+Beyond the quantitative and tropical models, we provide a partial list of other models that have been considered in the literature. \begin{itemize} \item The {\em semi-quantitative model} \cite{emad2014} lies in between the two extremes of the standard model and the quantitative model.
+The model has a number of thresholds, and we get to observe the largest of those thresholds that the number of defective items in the test $|\{i \in \K \,:\, x_i = 1\}|$ is greater than or equal to.
+See also \cite{emad2016code,li2023finding,cheraghchi2021semi} for follow-up work on this model. \item Various forms of {\em threshold group testing} output a $0$ if there are too few defectives, output a $1$ if there are sufficiently many defectives, and exhibit either random \cite{laarhoven-1} or adversarial \cite{damaschke2006threshold,cheraghchi2013improved} behaviour in between the two corresponding thresholds.
+We presented a simple randomized version of this model in Example \ref{ex:threshold}. \item Other models have been considered with more than two types of items, with a prominent example being {\em group testing with inhibitors} introduced by Farach \etal\, \cite{farach} and discussed in \cite[Chapter 8]{du-hwang2}.
 In the simplest case, each item is either defective, an inhibitor, or neither of the two, and the test is positive if and only if it contains at least one defective but no inhibitors.
 In other words, inhibitors may `hide' the fact that the test contains one or more defective items.
-Some results concerning this model are provided, for example, in \cite{deBonis1998improved,ganesan2015}. \item Different items may have different `defectivity levels' represented by a non-negative real number, and one may either observe the sum of defectivity levels of the tested items (linear case), or only the highest defectivity level (nonlinear case) \cite[Ch.~6]{du-hwang}.
-If all the defectivity levels are zero or one, then we recover linear group testing (linear case) or standard group testing (nonlinear case). \end{itemize}
+Some results concerning this model are provided, for example, in \cite{deBonis1998improved,ganesan2015}. \item Beyond the tropical group testing model outlined above, other models motivated by PCR and medical testing can be found in \cite{ghosh2021compressed,gabrys2020ac,aldridge2022pooled} and the references therein. \item Various frameworks have been studied for understanding highly general models in a unified manner.
+In particular, in \emph{complex group testing} \cite{torney1999sets,chen2008upper,chin2013non}, as well as an equivalent problem based on hypergraph learning \cite{angluin2008learning,abasi2018non}, the problem is described by a \emph{general set} of subsets of items whose simultaneous inclusion in a test leads to a positive outcome.
+Another example is \emph{generalized group testing} \cite{cheng2022generalized}, in which the probability of a positive test is an arbitrary increasing function of the number of defectives in the test (see also \cite{morjaria2025density} for a related density-dependent model). \end{itemize}